thatsOven/sorting-visualizer/README.md

 - `drawAux(array: list[Value], indices: dict[int, Optional[tuple[int, int, int]]])`: like `draw`, but draws the aux array.

 The class also provides three methods that get called in specific scenarios and can be overridden.
 By default, they do nothing:
+- `init()`: gets called when the graphic system is re-initialized (usually when the resolution is changed).
+Useful to change data that relies on the resolution.
 - `prepare()`: precomputes data for the visual style;
 - `onAuxOn(length)`: gets called when aux is turned on or constants are to recompute.
 Useful to prepare data;
 - `onAuxOff()`: gets called when aux mode is turned off.
 Useful to restore old values.